-Impact studies analyze the net financial impact of a proposed business on the greater economy and the government at the local and/or state level.
+Impact studies analyze the net financial effect of a proposed business on the greater economy and the government at the local and/or state level.
 Such studies may also analyze a business decision that has already been made to review its level of success or provide recommendations or modifications.

 Towson University Economic Impact examines the significant economic, fiscal, and community impacts that Towson University has had since its founding in 1866.

-Forecasting examines factors impacting the overall economy or particular sector(s) and incorporates predictions and estimates of anticipated future behavior in economic activity.
+Forecasting examines factors impacting the overall economy or particular sector(s) and incorporates projections and estimates of anticipated future behavior in economic activity.
 Forecasting can serve as a starting point for economic planning and decision making.

 The Economic Outlook Forum features RESI's annual economic forecast for the state of Maryland.

 Every policy change has winners and losers.
-Verifying the probable results of any change in public policy is of crucial importance to any governmental entity.
+Verifying the probable results of any change in public policy is of critical importance to any governmental entity.
 Who benefits and who does not, and by how much, are challenging questions that call on the diverse skill sets of RESI staff.